top of page

 Then, peel off only one side of the backing paper.

-The exposed side will be your anchor and the other side will be your handle for when you're applying.
+The exposed side will be your anchor and the other side is your handle for when you're applying.

 With this technique, your first strip on each side should always be smaller than the second strip to ensure there's an overlap.